 You are sitting at this appointment now.
 With this surgeon and he’s got you in there finally at seven o’clock after she told him you were too busy to get there.
 And how does the conversation go down

 They often at that level don’t have a lot of personality.
-And I remember him coming in to I was in a private room in my little gowned.
-And he had this, it was almost like one of those gravel, those gravels that judges use this tapping or little hammer type of thing.
+And I remember him coming into I was in a private room in my little gowned.
+And he had this, it was almost like one of that gravel, those gravels that judges use this tapping or little hammer type of thing.

-There was there was an Indian doctor and he said, You know, I can’t remember his name, but we’ll call them rejects.
+There was an Indian doctor and he said, You know, I can’t remember his name, but we’ll call them rejects.
 He said, What do you think’s going on here?
 And, and he would tap on my leg, my leg would shoot up.
-And I thought, that’s great, great reflexes and this and that.
-She said, She’s got blah, blah, blah.
+And I thought that’s great, great reflexes and this and that.
+She said she’s got blah, blah, blah.
 And then he goes, No, you’re wrong, you know, and then the next one, and so there was just no, there was completely cut them off.
 And I thought, oh my god, these are gonna be the doctors of the future.

-And, and then, you know, they all had a turn of, of, of Doctor diagnosing, diagnosing what was the issue and then he said to me, look, in actual fact, you’ve The reason that your leg is shooting up like that is because you’ve got a tumor on the base, the base of your brain on your C two, and which is the size of a golf ball, and I’m surprised you know, paralyzed.
-And, and, and this this doctor rush or whatever, who were who had given his version of what he thought my diagnosis was.
+And, and then, you know, they all had a turn of Doctor diagnosing, diagnosing what was the issue, and then he said to me, look, in actual fact, The reason that your leg is shooting up like that is that you’ve got a tumor on the base, the base of your brain on your C two, and which is the size of a golf ball, and I’m surprised you know, paralyzed.
+And, and, and this doctor rush or whatever, who was who had given his version of what he thought my diagnosis was.

-He actually ended up assisting Dr. Kay and, So anyway, so he gave me this diagnosis with all these,these other registrar’s standing around as well.
+He actually ended up assisting Dr. Kay and, So anyway, so he gave me this diagnosis with all these, these other registrars standing around as well.
 So it was a time that I kind of felt like oh my god, I have to hold it together.
-And but at the same moment, I felt this overwhelming sense of terror.
+And at the same moment, I felt this overwhelming sense of terror.
 You know, he, I said to him, Well, what are my chances?

 And he said, Oh, well, it says 60 40% 60% that we’ll be able to take it out and you’ll be okay and 40% you might be paralyzed, and I suggest you call your family So, you know, my parents came from interstate.
 And he said, oh, by the way, we’ll be operating on you on Monday.
 And it was Saturday night, and we don’t want you can’t leave the hospital now.

-And so I remember then, that night sitting there on my bed, and I just had like a scrap of paper and writing out my little wheel, you know, tear offs, I didn’t really know how to write that out.
+And so I remember then, that night sitting there on my bed, and I just had like a scrap of paper and writing out my little wheel, you know, tear-offs, I didn’t really know how to write that out.
 I’ll leave this, this and this, and to you, and the couch and my little business and things.
-And I gave it to Ross and my husband’s, he’s actually a lawyer.
-And he said, I don’t want this.
-And,and at that point, I was I was feeling like, well, what if I’m not here,
+And I gave it to Ross and my husband, he’s actually a lawyer.
+And he said I don’t want this.
+And, at that point, I was feeling like, well, what if I’m not here,

-And then the operation happened and it was a six inch or maybe a six hour operation, and they, they removed the tumor and I had to shave up the back of my head, and the Have lots of stitches and and they when I came into recovery after that the operation had had gone well.
+And then the operation happened and it was a six-inch or maybe a six-hour operation, and they, they removed the tumor and I had to shave up the back of my head, and the Have lots of stitches and they when I came into recovery after that the operation had gone well.
 They they said to me Look, you know you need to rest for six months or six weeks.

-And all that I could think about was oh my god invoices jus out on Thursday and I’m the one that does it.
-That makes no money comes in like these crazy sorts of thoughts and and my mom wants to go back to Queensland.
-I need to be back looking after to Zach because I’m the Melbourne you know all those things that that that you think at the time and so they say six weeks and you can’t drive for six weeks?
+And all that I could think about was oh my god invoices just out on Thursday and I’m the one that does it.
+That makes no money come in like these crazy sorts of thoughts and my mom wants to go back to Queensland.
+I need to be back looking after Zach because I’m the Melbourne you know all those things that that that you think at the time and so they say six weeks and you can’t drive for six weeks?
 Well, I’m going to do it all in two weeks and show them how strong I am.

 And I used to have this sense and if it goes past 35, because we’ll go on to that because I have another health challenge, like later on, and but I used to have this sense that I would die past young.
 And so little things like I remember making sure that I would go and give soccer a kiss and say goodbye before driving anywhere.
 And I go on to have another couple of kids and I would make a point of that.

 Okay.
-I remember feeling, you know, a few regrets some things that I hadn’t done.
-So you wrote your, you write out your will and handed it to your husband.
-What were Was there any regrets at that time?
+I remember feeling, you know, a few regrets about some things that I hadn’t done.
+So you wrote you’re, you write out your will and handed it to your husband.
+Were there any regrets at that time?
 What you hadn’t done?
 What were you reflecting on?
-I know there was 1000 things going on in your head.
-But did you have a time to reflect at all on some of the regrets?
+I know there were 1000 things going on in your head.
+But did you have time to reflect at all on some of the regrets?

 You know, I think at that time I was thinking, Well, look, if I passed My God, how would they be financially?
 You know, who would?
 What would happen to that business?
 Would they be okay, so you’ve crazy thoughts really.

-This is this is what my thoughts were.
-And if I look back, if I could have Although everything happens in life for a reason, I guess but yeah, at that point in time, I was just saying, fix me not even thinking about what what should change.
+This is what my thoughts were.
+And if I look back, if I could have Although everything happens in life for a reason, I guess but yeah, at that point in time, I was just saying, fix me not even thinking about what should change.

 So I’m getting a sense of regret.
 Yeah, I’m getting a sense that there was a lesson to be learned.
 And at the moment, you’re going through the challenge of, you know, dealing with whatever it was that you’re presented with.
 And then there was going to be surgery, you’re in recovery.
 At some point.
 You woke up and everything was looking better.
 Tell me a little bit about the next few months after your recovery.
 How did things go?

 So when I got into recovery and started to recover, my take on looking at life was last to be lived.
 I need to achieve as much as I can as soon as I can.
-Because I know is what’s going to happen is what What my, my brain was telling me.
+Because I know is what’s going to happen is what, my brain was telling me.

 So it became let’s cram as much into the day as possible and do as much.
-So I decided that that business needed to grow and over the next five years, we grew up so that we were there computer heads was on security road.
+So I decided that business needed to grow and over the next five years, we grew up so that we were their computer heads on the security road.
 And we are we had another two children.

-So Mackenzie came along, and then Audrey and so there was three children and and Ross had I had some step children from another marriage and so they used to, we used to, they used to come and stay as well.
+So Mackenzie came along, and then Audrey and so there were three children and Ross had I had some stepchildren from another marriage and so they used to, we used to, they used to come and stay as well.
 And all the way back to my exercising.
 I’d always been someone that had liked that but in a really furious battle. case.

 And we had now built this beautiful modern house on the beach and we just moved into that.
-And I remember so I had a live in nanny for the kids then and I remember it was it was winter and I’d hopped into the shower and you know, the the water was all warm.
-And I went to so pop And then I suddenly felt this, this little lump under my arm that I hadn’t ever felt before, like it was the size of a pea.
+And I remember so I had a live-in nanny for the kids then and I remember it was winter and I’d hopped into the shower and you know, the water was all warm.
+And I went to so pop And then I suddenly felt this, this little lump under my arm that I hadn’t ever felt before like it was the size of a pea.
 And just something inside where something’s wrong.
 And I don’t know if you’ve ever had that feeling that you just know, something’s not quite right.

 And the tests came back and I remember Just coming back and he said to me, Look, it doesn’t look good.
 And I said, Well, how quickly can you fix me?
 And he said, Look, I can’t make any comments.
 It’s gonna be a long journey.
 And I was referred to the breast surgeon.

-She got me to sit on the bench The doctors table and she put this crisp piece of paper on the table and, and she was examining me and it just felt so cold and alien.
-And then she gave me the new she said,
+She got me to sit on the bench at The doctor’s table and she put this crisp piece of paper on the table, and she was examining me and it just felt so cold and alien.
+And then she gave me the news she said,

 Look, you’ve got grade three, aggressive, ductal invasive breast cancer, and it’s in your lymph nodes and, and it was like time stopped but I was just really very focused on she had this quarter I brown suit on and and and all I could think about was she could be wearing a belt and she had this half bottle of Coke, you know, like this diet coke beside this.

 Yeah, wow.
-So a lot of people who knows somebody that’s been through chemo would know that it’s really taxing and I’m sure there’s a lot of people listening that have been through chemo as well and come out the other side, but going into chemo is that look, what’s that feeling?
+So a lot of people who know somebody that’s been through chemo would know that it’s really taxing and I’m sure there are a lot of people listening that have been through chemo as well and come out the other side, but going into chemo is that look, what’s that feeling?

-And, and then they had, I think they also had some sort of shielding over their face.
+And, then they had, I think they also had some sort of shielding over their face.
 And then there’s right we’re going to put the chemo into now, which was through a catheter, I think into my arm at that point.
-In time, and I just thought, holy shit, they forget this stuff into my body and they and and they don’t want to get a drop onto their skin.
+In time, I just thought, holy shit, they forget this stuff into my body and they don’t want to get a drop onto their skin.

-But it was, it was scary times.
+But it was, it was a scary time.
 And I guess the other thing was, I actually thought I went into it at 40 being fairly physically healthy.
 So by physically healthy, meaning that I exercise so when I was actually diagnosed at that point with that brain tumor,

 Yeah, it doesn’t surprise me right with all those chemicals going in, but also dealing with, you know, trying to heal and recover.
 I also remember standing in front of a room at a course introducing myself and telling people why I was at the course and telling them that it had been around nine months after the first time I experienced the bleeding or the second time I experienced a blade in my brain.